relaycorp/cloud-gateway/environments/README.md

 1. Create a new Terraform workspace in this directory and push it to `main`.
 This workspace MUST initialise the [`gateway` module](./_modules/gateway).
 You could start by copying an existing workspace.
 1. Apply the change in Terraform Cloud.
 1. [Go to GCB](https://console.cloud.google.com/cloud-build/triggers?project=relaycorp-cloud-gateway) and run the trigger for the new environment.
+   - If the build fails because the MongoDB Atlas connection URL is unset, that's most likely due to the VPC peering connection not being ready.
+This is usually done quickly, but it may take a while sometimes.
+Go to MongoDB Atlas and wait until the peering connection is available.
+Then go to Terraform Cloud and trigger another run.
+Finally, run the GCB trigger again.

 ## Deprovision an environment